Maui vs. Big Island: Which Hawaiian Island Is Best for Your Vacation?

 Weather Patterns

-Both islands experience microclimates, but the Big Island takes that concept to an extreme.
-You can stand in a desert-like lava field on the Kona side, drive an hour, and end up in a rainforest near Hilo that gets over 100 inches of rain a year.
-Maui's weather swings are real too, especially around Haleakala, but they're gentler and more predictable.
 West Maui (Kaanapali, Lahaina, Kapalua) and South Maui (Kihei, Wailea) generally stay warm and dry, protected by the rain shadow effect of Haleakala, while Upcountry areas like Kula run noticeably cooler.

 Beaches

-This category often decides the debate.
-Maui's beaches, particularly along the south and west coasts, tend to be wide, sandy, and calm for much of the year, making them great for swimming, snorkeling, and lounging.
-Wailea Beach, Kaanapali Beach, and Napili Bay are consistently ranked among the best in the country.
-The Big Island has fewer classic white-sand beaches but more variety, including black-sand beaches from volcanic rock and even a green-sand beach near South Point.
-Beautiful in their own right, but a different kind of beautiful, and not always as swimmable.
+This category often settles the debate.
+Maui's beaches, particularly along the south and west coasts, often win the title of “Best Beaches” in America.
+They tend to be wide, sandy, and generally calm for much of the year, making them great for swimming, snorkeling, and lounging.
+Wailea Beach, Kaanapali Beach, and Napili Bay are all consistently ranked among the best in the country.

 Town Size and Character